thezettascale/KAEM/README.md

 Julia/Lux is adopted instead of PyTorch or JAX because:

-- Julia is faster than Python for repeated code calls, (i.e. training), even against similar Python compilation strategies, (i.e. jax.jit).
+- Julia is often faster than Python for repeated code calls, (i.e. training), even against similar Python compilation strategies, (i.e. jax.jit).
 - I find Julia easier to prototype with than JAX.
+It also compiles fairly quick.
 - Julia codes natively to the GPU, (i.e. no separate CUDA/TPU code).
 Native GPU Python programming was only recently announced.
-This is important for KANs.

-I'm not a code supremacist - these are all subjective/personal preferences that work for me, but may be different for you in different applications.
-I gradually moved from PyTorch, to JAX, then Julia due to things I like.
-I also wish Julia were more popular, hence why I'm trying to spread it.
+I'm not a code supremacist - these are all subjective/personal preferences that work for me, but may be different for you in your applications.
+Justfying here, because not sure how people will react.

+I gradually moved from PyTorch, to JAX, then Julia - but Julia is not as widely adopted and sometimes its AutoDiff can be limited.